snallon/IMSM-Workshop-Content-from-Workshop-Simple-Project-/README.md

 1. second
 1. third
 This is an unordered list:
--a point
+ - a point
--another point
+ - another point
-  -subpoint 1
+  - subpoint 1
-  -subpoint 2
+  - subpoint 2
   [a link](https://pearsonlab.github.io) to a webpage, this is John's webpage use the `cd` command